-- 1.1.
-The present publication supersedes the Safety Requirements publication on Safety of Nuclear Power Plants: Design (IAEA Safety Standards Series No. NS-R-1) issued in 2000.
-Account has been taken of the publication in 2006 of the Fundamental Safety Principles [1].
-Requirements for nuclear sadfety are intended to ensure the highest level of safety that can reasonably be achieved for the protection of workers, the public and the environment from harmful effects of ionizing radiation arising from nuclear power plants and other nuclear facilities.
+1.1.
+The present publication supersedes the Safety Requirements publication Safety of Nuclear Power Plants: Design, which was issued in 2012 as IAEA Safety Standards Series No. SSR-2/1.
+Account has been taken of the Fundamental Safety Principles [1], published in 2006.
+Requirements for nuclear safety are intended to ensure "the highest standards of safety that can reasonably be achieved" for the protection of workers, the public and the environment from harmful effects of ionizing radiation that could arise from nuclear power plants and other nuclear facilities [1].
 It is recognized that technology and scientific knowledge advance, and that nuclear safety and the adequacy of protection against radiation risks need to be considered in the context of the present state of knowledge.
-Safety requirements will change over time; this Safety Requirements publication reflects the present consensus. - 1.2.
+Safety requirements will change over time; this Safety Requirements publication reflects the present consensus.

+1.2.
 The designs of many existing nuclear power plants, as well as the designs for new nuclear power plants, have been enhanced to include additional measures to mitigate the consequences of complex accident sequences involving multiple failures and of severe accidents.
 Complementary systems and equipment with new capabilities have been backfitted to many existing nuclear power plants to aid in the prevention of severe accidents and the mitigation of their consequences.
 Guidance on the mitigation of the consequences of severe accidents has been provided at most existing nuclear power plants.
 The design of new nuclear power plants now explicitly includes the consideration of severe accident scenarios and strategies for their management.
 Requirements related to the State system of accounting for, and control of, nuclear material and security related requirements are also taken into account in the design of nuclear power plants.
-Integration of safety measures and security measures will help to ensure that neither compromise the other. - 1.3.
-It might not be practicable to apply all the requirements of this Safety Requirements publication to nuclear power plants that are already in operation or under construction; in addition, it might not be feasible to modify designs that have already been approved by regulatory bodies.
+Integration of safety measures and security measures will help to ensure that neither compromise the other.

+1.3.
+It might not be practicable to apply all the requirements of this Safety Requirements publication to nuclear power plants that are already in operation or under construction.
+In addition, it might not be feasible to modify designs that have already been approved by regulatory bodies.
 For the safety analysis of such designs, it is expected that a comparison will be made with the current standards, for example as part of the periodic safety review for the plant, to determine whether the safe operation of the plant could be further enhanced by means of reasonably practicable safety improvements.